DavidVargasxyz/davidvargasxyz.github.io/content/linux/Interaction.md

 ## Determining Command Path

-tools for identifying the absolute path of the command that will be executed when you run it without specifying its full path.
+Tools for identifying the absolute path of the command that will be executed when you run it without specifying its full path.

-which, whereis, and type
+`which`, `whereis`, and `type`

 show the full location of the ls command:

-## which command
+## `which` command
 - Show command aliases and location.
 ```
 [root@server1 bin]# which ls